 The internationally significant north Kimberley is being protected and maintained at a landscape scale (the Landscape Conservation Initiative) to manage fire and to address the threats posed by introduced animals including cane toads and weeds, which extend across property boundaries.
 It is being carried out by Parks and Wildlife in partnership with traditional owners, pastoralists, conservation groups and other land managers.

-The Kimberley Wilderness Parks and joint management of the new marine and terrestrial parks will create significant opportunities for local Aboriginal people to be employed working on country, with 20 Dambimangari, Ngala, Nyungamarta and Yawuru traditional owners already employed by Parks and Wildlife in the Lalang-garram / Camden Sound Marine Park, Eighty Mile Beach Marine Park and the Proposed Yawuru Nagulagun Marine Park.
+The Kimberley Wilderness Parks and joint management of the new marine and terrestrial parks will create significant opportunities for local Aboriginal people to be employed working on country, with 20 Dambimangari, Ngala, Nyungamarta and Yawuru traditional owners already employed by Parks and Wildlife in the Lalang-garram / Camden Sound Marine Park, Eighty Mile Beach Marine Park and the Yawuru Nagulagun/ Roebuck Bay Marine Park.